BOOT CAMP FOR THE SOUL

 If you work it.

-What follows is something like an amusement park.
+It's something like an amusement park.

 It’s like a Disneyland for folks who want to be more existentially fit.